redromnon/HeroicBashLauncher/README.md

 ### Running Games
 You can run your game by executing the game's launch file using the terminal like ```./Sugar.sh```.
-Or using your preferred game launcher/manager, just point the executable path to the game's launch file.
+Or using your preferred game launcher/manager, just point the executable path to the game's launch file (`~/HeroicBashLauncher/GameFiles/game.sh`).
 Simple!

+**Don't copy or move the game files anywhere else, it won't work.**

 ### Updating the Program